hazardland/db.php/readme.md

 }

 ```
 *Note: Class handler always returns boolean value.
 True if save succeeded or false if failed.
 Along other reasons save might fail if you have denied update or insert for this table.
-You can deny insert or update with class PHPDoc modifiers or from $database->path->to->class->insert = true/false / $database->path->to->class->update = true/false.*
+You can deny insert or update with class php doc comments modifiers or from $database->path->to->class->insert = true/false / $database->path->to->class->update = true/false.*

 ## Force insert object to table
 ```php